amazon-archives/dynamodb-janusgraph-storage-backend/README.md

     ```bash
     rm -rf elasticsearch
     ```
-5. Install Titan Server with the DynamoDB Storage Backend for Titan, which includes Gremlin Server.
+5. Install JanusGraph Server with the DynamoDB Storage Backend for JanusGraph, which includes Gremlin Server.

     ```bash